12:00 – 13:00 Lunch

 Panel discussion – Algorithmic fraud detection in the welfare state

 In many countries, governments aim to use new technology to make the welfare state more efficient and to mitigate fraud.
 However, this digitisation can also erode people’s rights.
 In The Netherlands, the childcare benefits scandal has illustrated the risk of discrimination when the state aims to combat fraud in the welfare state.
-This workshop discusses questions such as: Can algorithmic systems be used to combat welfare fraud, without threatening rights such as the privacy and non-discrimination?
+This panel discusses questions such as: Can algorithmic systems be used to combat welfare fraud, without threatening rights such as the privacy and non-discrimination?
 Can non-discrimination norms be built into algorithmic systems?

 Panel discussion with the audience